Primary Mathematics Conference

 We understand the importance of a whole-school approach and the big ideas in mathematics, but how do we put theory into practice?

-In this practical hands-on session Anita will walk you through an exploration of what a one-week sequence of learning might look like, including:
+In this practical hands-on 60-minute session, Anita will walk you through an exploration of what a one-week sequence of learning might look like, including:

 - How to make sure the big ideas of maths underpin a conceptual understanding of place value concepts K-6